 Check out highlights from our last Vogue Dance Class & Kiki Ball (held on February 15, 2019) in the video below!

 Equity Ideas Fund

 Funding student-led diversity & equity initiatives since 2012

 The Diversity & Equity team also oversees the Equity Ideas Fund.
-Student groups can apply for up to $500 in funding for diversity and equity initiatives.
-Members of the Diversity & Equity team have the opportunity to prepare and review proposals, which are then considered within the scope and parameters of the Faculty’s equity fund approval process.
+Student groups can apply for up to $500 in funding for diversity and equity initiatives, which are then considered within the scope and parameters of the Faculty’s Equity Ideas Fund approval process.

 The Equity Ideas Fund for the 2019/2020 school year is now OPEN!